-As I described in my retrospective on the 2024 elections, the CBS News web team was limited to long pre-existing web components.
+As I described in my retrospective case study on my role in the 2024 elections, the CBS News web team was frustratingly limited to long pre-existing web components at the time.

-By the 2025 elections, CBS News enjoyed a reorganized web engineering team, with the resources to execute a completely new data display component.
-This was to be a page-wide component, intended primarily for the homepage but usable on almost any page of the site, would support a continuously-updated horizontally-scrolling news feed, and the results for three key races.
+However, by the 2025 elections, CBS News enjoyed a reorganized web engineering team, with the resources to execute a completely new data display component.
+This was to be a page-wide component, intended primarily for the homepage but usable on almost any page of the site, would support a continuously-updated horizontally-scrolling news feed, and results for three key races.

 CBS News: 2025 Elections-at-a-Glance component.
 In this scenario, the New York and New Jersey polls have closed, and the New York mayoral election winner has been declared.